 Egna Legna Besidet

-We are non-religious, non-political, community-based, feminist activists working on migrant domestic workers’ issues and general women’s issues in Lebanon and Ethiopia.
+We are, community-based, feminist activists working on migrant domestic workers’ issues and general women’s issues in Lebanon and Ethiopia.
 We seek to support women already working in Lebanon and are raising awareness in Ethiopia to stop women going to Lebanon.
 We are run by Ethiopian women and we seek to assist our own community in a multitude of ways.
 We collaborate with different NGOs and ethnic groups to achieve our purposes.

 To fight for justice for abused domestic workers.